 On February 25, I attended the MFTA meeting and spoke about the REDI, MFTA and Community Futures partnership agreement to undertake a regional business and tourism survey.
 That agreement has now been signed by all three parties, and the survey underway.
 I had a Meeting with June Hunter from Grande Prairie Regional Innovation Network (GPRIN) about Channelling Innovators in Northwest Alberta to GPRIN programs.
 I also worked with Kamie Currie and Byron Peters on the value-added agriculture presentation for Invest Alberta Japan.
 I attended the Fort Vermilion Board of Trade, who had their first meeting in over a year, and offered REDI's assistance and support.

-Motion: Moved by Mike Osborn
+Moved by Mike Osborn

 That the Chairs and Managers verbal reports be accepted as presented.
+Carried i.
+Memberships - CFNWA Chambers & Board of Trade

 7. NEW BUSINESS